cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

     - Aim for a gentle stretch.
 - Walking
   - Preferably around nature.
-  - Around 1-2km
+  - Around 1-2km or around 20-30 minutes.
   - Walk slowly.

-There's not many instructions here but this will give you a good introduction to Mindfulness.
-There's not many details and the mediation is unguided and that's purposely done so you're free to explore.
-There's no right or wrong way to do it, we're simply creating a space for ourselves and doing so with patience and acceptance.
+It's deliberately simple with only a few instructions but I think this is a good introduction to Mindfulness.
+There's no right or wrong way to practice, making a space for ourselves to explore is the the important part.
 Practicing is far more important than how you practice.

 I strongly recommend trying this first practice before reading further.